peterneave/dt/README.md

 # Departure Terminal

-A departure terminal written in React
+A departure terminal written in React.
+Displays a countdown to events.